 If this relatively long-pulse laser emits a Gaussian 12.7 mm diameter beam (1/e2) at 980 nm, then the resulting output has a linear power density of 5.9 W/cm and an energy density of 1.2 x 10-4 J/cm2 per pulse.
 This can be compared to the LIDT values for a WPQ10E-980 polymer zero-order quarter-wave plate, which are 5 W/cm for CW radiation at 810 nm and 5 J/cm2 for a 10 ns pulse at 810 nm.
 As before, the CW LIDT of the optic scales linearly with the laser wavelength, resulting in an adjusted CW value of 6 W/cm at 980 nm.
 On the other hand, the pulsed LIDT scales with the square root of the laser wavelength and the square root of the pulse duration, resulting in an adjusted value of 55 J/cm2 for a 1 µs pulse at 980 nm.
 The pulsed LIDT of the optic is significantly greater than the energy density of the laser pulse, so individual pulses will not damage the wave plate.
 However, the large average linear power density of the laser system may cause thermal damage to the optic, much like a high-power CW beam.

-This plano mirror features an Ø8 mm crystalline coating on a Ø1" UVFS substrate with extremely high reflectance at 1550 nm.
+These plano supermirrors feature Ø8 mm crystalline coatings on Ø1" UVFS substrates with extremely high reflectance at the center wavelength.
+They are available with either a 1064 nm or 1550 nm center wavelength.
 To download test data on a purchased item, click the item # below and enter its serial number in the "Download Serial Item Data" box.

 *Mirrors with optical absorption <1 ppm and optical scatter <5 ppm are available upon request.
 Contact Tech Support for more information.

-This concave mirror features an Ø8 mm crystalline coating on a Ø1" UVFS substrate with a radius of curvature of 1 m and extremely high reflectance at 1550 nm.
+These concave supermirrors feature Ø8 mm crystalline coatings on Ø1" UVFS substrates with radii of curvature of 1 m and extremely high reflectance at 1550 nm.
+They are available with either a 1064 nm or 1550 nm center wavelength.
 To download test data on a purchased item, click the item # below and enter its serial number in the "Download Serial Item Data" box.

 *Mirrors with optical absorption <1 ppm and optical scatter <5 ppm are available upon request.
 Contact Tech Support for more information.